Ex post facto law: United States

 Thomas Jefferson, one of the Founding Fathers of the United States, stated in 1813 that:

 Congress is prohibited from passing ex post facto laws by clause 3 of Article I, Section 9 of the United States Constitution.
 The states are prohibited from passing ex post facto laws by clause 1 of Article I, Section 10.
 This is one of the relatively few restrictions that the United States Constitution made to both the power of the federal and state governments before the Fourteenth Amendment.
 Over the years, however, when deciding ex post facto cases, the United States Supreme Court has referred repeatedly to its ruling in Calder v.
 Bull, in which Justice Samuel Chase held that the prohibition applied only to criminal matters, not civil matters, and established four categories of unconstitutional ex post facto laws.
 The case dealt with the Article I, Section 10, prohibition on ex post facto laws, because it concerned a Connecticut state law.

+As a result of Calder v.
+Bull, several retroactive taxes have been passed by the US Congress, starting with the 1913 Revenue Act, which imposed the first income tax.
+By 1935, prohibitions on retroactive taxation had been declared "dead."
+In 1938, the US Supreme Court claimed the standard on retroactive taxation was "retroactive application is so harsh and oppressive as to transgress the constitutional limitation."
+In practice, this has resulted in virtually all retroactive taxes being upheld, and in one case a 1993 revision of tax law that applied retroactively to 1984 was upheld.

 Not all laws with retroactive effects have been held to be unconstitutional.
 One current U.S. law that has a retroactive effect is the Adam Walsh Child Protection and Safety Act of 2006.
 This law imposes new registration requirements on convicted sex offenders and also applies to offenders whose crimes were committed before the law was enacted.
 The U.S. Supreme Court ruled in Smith v.
-Doe (2003) that forcing sex offenders to register their whereabouts at regular intervals, and the posting of personal information about them on the Internet, do not violate the constitutional prohibition against ex post facto laws, because these laws do not impose any kind of punishment.
-Nevertheless, the publicity created for convicted sex offenders creates social prejudice against them in many areas of life such as housing.
+Doe (2003) that requiring sex offenders to register their whereabouts at regular intervals, and the posting of personal information about them on the Internet, do not violate the constitutional prohibition against ex post facto laws, because these laws do not impose any kind of punishment.